-85 Unpaid winnings
+53 Unpaid winnings

-Any unpaid winnings, whether arising from the application of rules 3, 11, 27(2)(b), 52 or section 305 of the Act (under-age gambling), or for any other reason, must be -
+Any unpaid winnings, whether arising from the application of rules 3, 9, 25, 49 or section 305 of the Act (underage gambling), or for any other reason, must be -

-(a) recorded on an Unpaid Prize Report, and
+(a) recorded on an Unpaid Prize Report;

-(b) shown as unpaid prizes on the applicable Weekly Gaming Machine Profits

-Summary Report and consequently treated as net proceeds of class 4 gambling.
+(b) shown as unpaid prizes on the applicable report and consequently treated as net proceeds of class 4 gambling.

-86 Credits on vacant machine
+54 Credits on vacant machine

-Where any gaming machine player credit meter does not read zero and the gaming machine is not in use, and the player entitled to the credits cannot be located or identified with reasonable diligence then -
+Where any gaming machine player credit meter does not read zero and the gaming machine is not in use, and the player entitled to the credits cannot be located or identified with reasonable diligence, then -

+(a) Unclaimed credits must not be played off by venue personnel;

-(a) if the credits are less than the value of the lowest denomination of coin that can be accepted by the machine, they must be left on the machine for the benefit of the next player;
+(b) if the credits are less than the value of the lowest denomination of coin accepted by the machine, they must be left on the machine for the benefit of the next player; unless it is not practicable to do so, in which case the cancelled credit procedure must be followed and completion of an Updated Prize Report is not required;

-(b) if the credits exceed the value of the lowest denomination of coin that can be accepted by the machine, the finder must inform the venue manager or member of the venue personnel for the time being in charge of the gaming machine operation;
+(c) if the credits exceed the value of the lowest denomination of coin that can be accepted by the machine, the venue manager or member of the venue personnel shall press the collect button and remove the cash from the gaming machine;

-(c) the venue manager or member of the venue personnel shall press the collect button and remove the cash from the gaming machine, leaving any remaining credits on the machine for the benefit of the next player;

 (d) the removal of unpaid cash from the gaming machine must be recorded on an Unpaid Prize Report and where practicable, be witnessed by another person;

-(e) the cash must be retained at the venue for a period of seven days; and
+(e) the cash must be retained at the venue for a period of seven days;

-(f) if the money is not claimed within this period it must be shown as an unpaid prize on the next Weekly Gaming Machine Profits Summary Report and treated as net proceeds of class 4 gambling.
+(f) if the money is not claimed within this period, it must be shown as an unpaid prize and the venue manager must notify the corporate society so it can bank the monies, record it and make the necessary gaming machines profits adjustment.

-87 Loose coins inside main body
+55 Loose coins

-Where loose coins are found inside the main body of any gaming machine, and it is uncertain whether they were destined for the hopper or cash box, they must be placed into the cash box.
+Loose coins found inside the main body of any gaming machine must be placed into the hopper or cash box.

-88 Loose coins inside cash box compartment

-Where loose coins are found inside the cash box compartment of a gaming machine, they must be placed into the cash box.
+Loose coins found inside the cash box compartment of a gaming machine, must be placed into the dedicated cash box container.

-89 Loose bank notes
+56 Loose bank notes

-Where any loose bank notes are found inside a gaming machine with a bank note acceptor -
+When loose bank notes are found inside a gaming machine: -

-(a) an immediate count of notes held in the bank note acceptor must be carried out and compared with the relevant bank notes in meter increase and/or any data recorded by the gaming machine as to number and denomination of bank notes accepted; and
+(a) an immediate count of notes held in the bank note acceptor must be carried out and compared with the relevant bank notes in meter increase or any data recorded by the gaming machine as to number and denomination of bank notes accepted;